codeeverything/burlap/README.md

 }]);
 ```

-Finally, create the ```mailer``` service, making use of the previously define services/parameters as dependencies:
+Finally, create the ```mailer``` service, making use of the previously defined services/parameters as dependencies:

 ```php
 $sack->mailer(['mailer_settings', function ($c, $settings) {